canonical/hpct-slurm-server-operator/README.md

 ## Description

-The HPCT teams slurm server operator.
+The HPCT team's slurm server operator.
 Installs and manages `slurmctld` and `munge` daemon.

 ## Usage